10.0 - Updated on 2023-04-18 by Sean Schluntz

 eduroam for Visitors to UC Berkeley

-As of late 2014, visitors to UC Berkeley who come from an institution that participates in eduroam will be able to use this WiFi network without the need for guest passes or additional configuration.
+Visitors to UC Berkeley who come from a participating institution will be able to use this WiFi network without the need for guest passes or additional configuration.
 Visitors using eduroam will be provided with full access to the UC Berkeley network because they are authenticated using their institution's credentials.

 - Please note that PPTP is enabled on eduroam, and some VPN clients may require you to enable NAT Traversal in the settings (this is rare).